#fault-tolerance

 Discover the PMPU strategy: a modular approach to emergency gear that prioritizes tech, connectivity, and organization when every second counts.

-#873: Bridging the Gap: The Tech Behind Emergency Dispatch
+#873: How Parenthood Reveals the Hidden Tech of Emergency Dispatch

 Discover how dispatchers bridge 1950s radio tech with modern satellites to save lives during critical "warm transfers" in real time.